 How about you?

 So, that’s why Glastonbury is like running a business.
 If you’re going to Glastonbury next year, I hope to see you there.
-The party’s at my tent!
+The party’s in my tent!

 On the business side of things, if you’re a SaaS organisation looking to recruit new SDRs, Account Execs or Customer Success Managers to your sales team, let’s have a chat.